Lori Loughlin’s Daughters Are ‘Suffering’ Amid College Admissions Scandal, Per ‘ET’

-Lori Loughlin’s daughters, Olivia Jade and Bella Giannulli, are reportedly going through a difficult time at the moment as their parents are wrapped up in the shocking college admissions scandal case being prosecuted by the feds.
+Lori Loughlin’s daughters — Olivia Jade and Bella Giannulli — are reportedly going through a difficult time at the moment, as their parents are wrapped up in the shocking college admissions scandal case being prosecuted by the feds.

-According to Entertainment Tonight, Olivia and Bella are struggling with the aftermath of their parents, Lori Loughlin and Mossimo Giannulli, being wrapped up in the scandal, and are trying to process it all.
+According to Entertainment Tonight, Olivia and Bella are struggling in the aftermath of their parents, Lori Loughlin and Mossimo Giannulli, being wrapped up in the scandal.
+They are reportedly trying to process it all.

 “Bella and Olivia are suffering in their own ways from the fallout of their parents’ decisions.
 Bella and Olivia have a very tight knit group of friends who have been there to support them.
 They’ve needed that support because they’re being attacked at every turn.”

-However, the girls may have very different reactions as to why they’re so upset.
-Bella is said to be devastated about having to leave school as she was very “invested” in her education and wanted to graduate from USC.
+However, the girls may have very different reasons for why they’re so upset.
+Bella is said to be devastated about having to leave school, as she was very “invested” in her education and wanted to graduate from USC.

 However, Olivia Jade, who is best known for her YouTube success, has revealed many times in the past that school isn’t something that is high on her list of priorities.

-Since the scandal erupted she’s lost partnerships and sponsors for her YouTube channel, and is said to be “so embarrassed” over the situation that she doesn’t even want to go out with her friends.
+Since the scandal erupted, she’s lost partnerships and sponsors for her YouTube channel — and is said to be “so embarrassed” over the situation that she doesn’t even want to go out with her friends.

 JUST IN: Lori Loughlin’s daughters drop out of USC after admissions scandal https://t.co/hEKskV8jyY pic.twitter.com/6G8GE2zDP9